black-tea/Learning/Udacity/README.md

-This is a collection of all code related to courses on Udacity.
+This is a collection of all code related to courses that I have taken on Udacity.